-Mitigation Number/Name Aspect/Section Mitigation Measure Reason for Mitigation Measure КОА9 During operation The likelihood of high intensity fires (e.g. canopy fires) occurring within koala habitat is to be minimised through vegetation management as covered within the NVMP (Water Technology, 2025).
-To support koala protection.
+Mitigati on Number /Name Aspect/Section Mitigation Measure Reason for Mitigation Measure canopy fires) occurring within koala habitat is to be minimised through vegetation management as covered within the NVMP (Water Technology, 2025).
 KOA10 During operation High frequency of hazard reduction burns within koala habitat is to be avoided.
 To support koala protection.
-ECO1 Prior to construction Use AS 4454 leaf mulch with 90% recycled content for tree protection fencing.
+ECO1 Prior to construction Use AS 4454 leaf mulch with 90% recycled content within the tree protection zone.
 Chip trees marked for removal and use mulch 100mm deep.
 Avoid soil, weeds, sticks, and stones.
 Comply with AS 4454 (1999) and AS 4419 (1998).
 To ensure compliance with relevant Australian Standards.
 ECO2 Prior to construction All trees and shrubs for hollows and nests are to be inspected prior to construction.
 If fauna (excluding koalas, as addressed in KOA1) is discovered an ecologist may be required to remove and relocate any fauna if the tree or vegetation is to be removed.
 To confirm if any fauna resides in trees or shrubs.
 ECO3 Prior to construction Induction of all contractors and staff outlining the ecological sensitivity of the site, no-go areas, the need to minimise ecological impact, and all other required mitigation measures is to be undertaken.
 To inform contractors and staff adequately.
 ECO4 During construction All trees to be retained on site are to be protected from harm.
 Avoid tying ropes, cables, or similar items to trees.
-No staff members.
-No plant, machinery, or materials can enter the tree protection fencing.
+No staff members, plant, machinery, or materials can enter the tree protection fencing.
 To protect the TPZ.
 ECO5 During construction Do not fill or compact soil above tree roots enclosed by protection fencing during construction near trees.
 Guidelines must be followed to prevent soil compaction in these areas.
 Protection includes using elevated planks attached to scaffolding to prevent ground compression.
 To prevent soil compaction.
 ECO6 During construction Trenching is not allowed in TPZs or tree protection fencing.
 Approval needed for trenching, must be done by hand with arborist supervision.
 To protect the TPZ.
 ECO7 During construction Contractors are to maintain plants are watered.
 Apply water at an appropriate rate suitable for the plant species during periods of little or no rainfall.
 To regulate soil and plant water levels.
-ECO8 During construction Basic hygiene protocols are to be implemented for construction personnel and machinery on site to reduce the potential for invasion by plant pathogens including Phytopthora cinnamomi, the fungus myrtle rust Uredo rangelli and amphibian chytrid fungus.
+ECO8 During construction Basic hygiene protocols are to be implemented for construction personnel and machinery on site to reduce the potential for invasion by plant pathogens including Phytopthora cinnamomi , the fungus myrtle rust Uredo rangelli and amphibian chytrid fungus.
 To reduce the potential for invasion by plant pathogens.
-ECO9 During construction Any fauna that migrates to the construction site is to be relocated by a trained professional, to To protect fauna on site.
+ECO9 During Any fauna that migrates to the To protect fauna on site.